Costco Hearing Aid Review, Prices and Alternatives (2021)

 Local Costco hearing centers suggest that those wanting to buy devices should have a hearing test first.
 The screening is for free and is performed by an audiologist, or hearing aids specialist.
 This usually takes about an hour to complete and is carried out in a private area.
 These tests are unobtrusive and can be compared to having an eye test.

-The results of the hearing tests are discussed and then several suggestions are made about which type of hearing device suits the hearing loss of the individual best.
+The results of the "Costco hearing tests" are discussed and then several suggestions are made about which type of hearing device suits the hearing loss of the individual best.
 There are several options in-store and people can wear them to see if the fit and amplified sound is satisfactory.

 What other hearing aid services does Costco offer?